 Our current Board consists of 13 Directors, with two Directors retiring as of the 2024 Annual Meeting.
 In anticipation of the retirement of two Directors, Mr. McKelvey and Ms. Gonçalves were added to the Board, upon the recommendation of the non-management members of our Board, and are standing for election for the first time.
 As required by our Restated Articles of Incorporation, our Board is divided into three classes, with the terms of office of each class ending in successive years.
-The Directors in one class are elected at each Annual Meeting to serve for a three-year term and until their successors are duly elected and qualified, subject to their earlier death, resignation or removal.
+The Directors in one class are elected a each Annual Meeting to serve for a three-year term and until their successors are duly elected and qualified, subject to their earlier death, resignation or removal.
 Periodically, a Director is elected to a class with a shorter term, or moved into a different class between meetings, to rebalance the classes.

 Pursuant to the Company's Bylaws, a Director may not stand for election after age 72 without Board review and assessment.
 If our Board determines that continued service beyond this period is in the best interests of Emerson and our shareholders, our Board may amend the Bylaws to waive this requirement and allow election to an additional term, subject to our classified Board structure and key business issues.
 In light of his extensive experience and recent addition to our Board, in 2021 we amended our Bylaws to permit Mr. Easter to stand for election at the 2022 Annual Meeting.
-The Bylaws also permiting from the Board pursuant to this age requirement as of the 2024 Annual Meeting, after which our Board will have eleven Directors.
+The Bylaws also permitted Mr. Golden and Dr. Kendle to stand for election to the Board for an additional term at the 2021 Annual Meeting.
+Mr. Golden and Dr. Kendle are retiring from the Board pursuant to this age requirement as of the 2024 Annual Meeting, after which our Board will have eleven Directors.